 On the afternoon of Wednesday 6th September, the RAN team attended a brief training to be sensitized on the Ugandan Cyber Laws.
-The training was facilitated by the National Information and Technology Authority- Uganda (NITA-U)- an active partner of the Makerere School of Public Health- ResilientAfrica Network (RAN), and was held in the EA RILab Board room.
+The training was facilitated by the National Information and Technology Authority- Uganda (NITA-U)- an active partner of the Makerere School of Public Health- ResilientAfrica Network (RAN) and was held in the EA RILab Board room.

 Mr. Baker Birikujja who works with the Directorate of Regulation and Legal Services, NITA-U delivered the session.
-He begun by recognising RAN’s work in supporting innovations for resilience and shared that it was because of the networks’ projects and work in the IT and Technology space that the Authority felt it ‘important to sensitize the RAN team on the Cyber Laws in Uganda.’
-Mr Birikujja went on to introduce the team to NITA-U and its mandate in coordinating and regulating Information Technology services in Uganda.
+He begun by recognizing RAN’s work in supporting innovations for resilience and shared that it was because of the networks’ projects and work in the IT and Technology space that the Authority felt it ‘important to sensitize the RAN team on the Cyber Laws in Uganda.’
+Mr Birikujja went on to introduce the RAN team to NITA-U and its mandate in coordinating and regulating Information Technology services in Uganda.

 - Description of goods and services to be offered

 - Manner of payment and full price inclusive of taxes